 In my story last week in the San Francisco Chronicle, I didn't get the chance to be as nerdy as I wanted to with the specifics of the three (and a half) distilleries in Ireland and which whiskies they make.
 So here are more details from an earlier draft of the story.

-“Pure pot still” in this case refers to distilling a blend of malted and unmalted barely.
+“Pure Single pot still” in this case refers to distilling a blend of malted and unmalted barely.
 This came into practice in Ireland as a way to avoid taxes- malted barley was taxed but unmalted was not.
 Distillers often describe spirit from unmalted barley as “oilier” and “more citrus-spicy” than the spirit from malted barley that has more apples-and-pears fruity notes.

-The Midleton distillery also produces brands John Powers, Midleton, Paddy, and Redbreast, the latter of which is a pure pot still whiskey rather than a blend.
-Pernod-Ricard, owner of Midleton, clearly sees a future in pure pot still Irish whiskies, as they have just released a cask-strength Red Breast twelve-year-old, and plan to release pure pot still versions of Midleton and Powers later this year.
+The Midleton distillery also produces brands John Powers, Midleton, Paddy, and Redbreast, the latter of which is a pure single pot still whiskey rather than a blend.
+Pernod-Ricard, owner of Midleton, clearly sees a future in pure single pot still Irish whiskies, as they have just released a cask-strength Red Breast twelve-year-old, and plan to release pure pot still versions of Midleton and Powers later this year.

 On the opposite end of the island in Northern Ireland is the Bushmills distillery, where the number-two selling brand in the US, Bushmills, is made.
 The company produces two blended whiskies, Bushmills Original and Black Bush, plus single-malt whiskies Bushmills 10, 16, and 21 year-olds.